HardlyDifficult/Crypto/TheAbyss.md

 ## Is The Abyss a Scam?

 Maybe.
 There seems to be more focus on the multilevel referrals and suggesting everyone involved is going to get rich than details about the tech.
+It reads like a pyramid-scheme.

 ## Is This Project a Good Idea?